-Chris Hupp, Forest School teacher and trainer at ACS International School Cobham
+Chris Hupp, Forest School teacher, sustainability coordinator and trainer at ACS International School Cobham

 As a Forest School trainer and educator of primary aged children, I am pleased that the connection between the great outdoors and the wellbeing of children has been recognised through the nature theme of Mental Health Awareness Week last month.